Envrin/apex/docs/event_dispatchers.md

-This way, if the online operation ever becomes burdened due to high volume, you can simply add more back-end application servers which will immediately begin helping handle the load since all resource intensive operations are distributed evently amongst them.
+This way, if the online operation ever becomes burdened due to high volume, you can simply add more back-end application servers which will immediately begin helping handle the load since all resource intensive operations are distributed evenly amongst them.
 If desired, you may learn more about RabbitMQ by visiting the [RabbitMQ PHP Tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-php.html) site.

 ### Dispatching Messages

-All processed that may become burdensome with high volume should be performed via event dispatchers / listeners.
+All processes that may become burdensome with high volume should be performed via event dispatchers / listeners.
 Dispatching messages is very simple, and for example:

 ~~~
 namespace apex;

 use apex\app;
-use apex\services\msg;
+use apex\svc\msg;
 use apex\app\msg\objects\event_message;

 // Define some message, can be anything -- variable, array, object, etc.